stew-anderson/blog/_posts/2025-10-08-platform-thinking-as-a-growth-strategy.markdown

 If we think about the product lifecycle, it starts with an idea, a prototype, a few iterations, then hopefully we can introduce users, we have adoption.
 Eventually it matures to have market fit, the product is stable and well understood.
 This is the perfect time to ask the bigger question:

-> what if we allow others to build on what we've done for growth?
+> What if we let others build on what we’ve created to drive growth?

 Platform thinking is a mindset shift, from delivering features to enabling ecosystems.
 It's about moving from linear value chains to network effects, where each participant contributes value that benefits everyone else.